 Part 7 – Take Your Social Skills to a New Level

 It’s time to put your new social skills into action.

 You’ve learned how to be more confident and taken your social skills to a whole other level.
 So what’s next?

 Look for new opportunities to test what you’ve learned.
-Remember, social skills are learned, and it gets easier with practice.
+Remember, social skills are learned, and they get easier with practice.